typelevel/cats/docs/src/main/mdoc/datatypes/writer.md

 ---
 # Writer

-The `Writer[L, A]` monad represents a computation that produce a tuple containing a value of type `L` and one of type `A`.
-Usually, the value `L` represents a description of the computation, a Log for instance.
+The `Writer[L, A]` datatype represents a computation that produce a tuple containing a value of type `L` and one of type `A`.
+Usually, the value `L` represents a description of the computation.
+A typical example of an `L` value could be a logging `String` and that's why from now on we will refer to it as the _Logging side_ of the datatype.
 Meanwhile, the value `A` is the actual output of the computation.

 The main features the `Writer` provides are:
-- The flexibility regarding Log management.
+- The flexibility regarding Log value management.
 It can be modified in multiple ways.
 See the [Operations section](#operations)
-- When two functions are composed together, eg using `flatMap`, the logs of both functions will be combined using a `Semigroup`.
+- When two functions are composed together, eg using `flatMap`, the logs of both functions will be combined using an implicit [Semigroup](https://typelevel.org/cats/typeclasses/semigroup.html).

 ## Operations

-The `Writer` datatype provides a set of functions that are quite identical to the ones from the monad typeclass.
-In fact, they share the same name and the same signature, but for the requirement of a `Semigroup[L]` that allows the log merging.
+The `Writer` datatype provides a set of functions that are quite identical to the ones from the [Monad](https://typelevel.org/cats/typeclasses/monad.html) typeclass.
+In fact, they share the same name and the same signature, but for the requirement of a [`Semigroup[L]`](https://typelevel.org/cats/typeclasses/semigroup.html) that allows the log merging.

-`map` has an effect only on the value, keeping the log untouched.
+`map` effects only the value, keeping the log side untouched.
+Plus, here we show `run` that just unwrap the datatype, returning its content.

 ```scala mdoc
 import cats.data.Writer
 import cats.instances._